 1. Waiting for a positive ovulation test to have sex.

 By waiting for a positive ovulation test to have sex, you could be missing some of your most fertile days.
-The purpose of ovulation predictor kits (OPKs) is to warn you that you are about to ovulate.
+The purpose of ovulation predictor kits (OPKs) is to warn you that you are going to ovulate soon.
 The problem is, they don’t tell you how long it will be before ovulation occurs.

 OPKs look for levels of luteinizing hormone (LH), which usually surges about 24 hours before ovulation (some types of OPKs also detect estrogen, which starts to increase before the LH surge).
 The LH surge can last for only a few hours, or several days, but ovulation typically occurs about 24 hours after the surge begins, regardless of how long it lasts (though the amount of time between the beginning of the LH surge and ovulation can vary from woman to woman).

 When you get a positive OPK, it doesn’t tell you when your LH surge began, only that you are currently in your LH surge.
 If your LH surge is on the longer side, it’s even possible to get a positive OPK after ovulation.
 And if your LH surge is on the short side, you might have a hard time catching it on an OPK.